coda/packs-sdk/docs/guides/basics/authentication/oauth2.md

 });
 ```

 Many APIs also support granular scopes, allowing you to request a limited set of permissions from the user.
-These can be speciefied as an array in the `scopes` field:
+These can be specified as an array in the `scopes` field:

 ```ts
 pack.setUserAuthentication({